-Incentivised learning, operated at a national level and offered to young people most in need, would provide the way out of this impasse, and the funds to enable it could be at least notionally hypothecated from some of the tax levied each year on inheritance.
-Essentially incentivised learning would reward young people who make the effort to progress through a structured programme of building their life skills with small but meaningful tranches of capital to provide a resource base for starting adult life.
+Incentivised learning, operated at a national level and offered to young people most in need, would provide a way out of this impasse, and the funds to enable it could be at least notionally hypothecated from some of the tax levied each year on inheritance.
+Essentially incentivised learning rewards young people who make the effort to progress through a structured programme of building their life skills with small but meaningful tranches of capital to provide a resource base for starting adult life.

-The terms would be carefully constructed, being focused on young people from poorer families: those in receipt of Child Tax Credit (c.
-16% of the population).
+The terms would be carefully constructed, being focused on young people from poorer families: those in receipt of Child Tax Credit, the most disadvantaged across society (c.
+17% of the population).
 This would benefit c.
 150,000 young people in each annual cohort.
 Incentivised learning would be offered in the years immediately before adulthood in order to give some experience of stewardship of capital as ‘financial education by experience’.
-If 10% of the current HMRC receipts of Inheritance tax (2016/17: £4.8bn) were applied in this way, the average receipts per young person completing the programme would be about £10,000.
+If 5% of the current HMRC receipts of Inheritance tax (2016/17: £4.8bn) were applied in this way, the average receipts per young person completing the programme would be about £5,000.

-The objective of building assets generally for young people is an established concept: the Child Trust Fund attempted to do this, but there was no incentive element, no reward for the young person’s effort.
-The scheme was also far from egalitarian as it relied on family contributions, not re-distribution, for its main effect.
-As a result children from well-off homes were bound to benefit substantially more.
+The objective of building assets for young people is an established concept: the Child Trust Fund did this, but there was no incentive element, no reward for the young person’s effort.
+Although it was described as progressive, the scheme was also far from egalitarian relying on family contributions, not re-distribution, for its main effect.
+As a result children from well-off homes have benefited substantially more.

-However the Child Trust Fund did provide a platform for identifying children most in need – those looked-after by the state - and set them up with a capital account: so I established The Share Foundation to work with the Child Trust Fund structure on a voluntary basis.
+The Child Trust Fund does provide a platform for identifying children most in need – those looked-after by the state - and set them up with a capital account: so I established The Share Foundation to work with the Child Trust Fund structure on a voluntary basis.
 This led to its being appointed to operate the Junior ISA scheme for Looked After young people throughout the United Kingdom on behalf of the Department for Education.
-As a result we have now introduced a truly incentivised learning programme for young people in care (the ‘Stepladder of Achievement’) as part of that scheme, which has now been widened to include Child Trust Funds held for young people in care in Autumn 2017.
+As a result we have now introduced a truly incentivised learning programme for young people in care, the ‘Stepladder of Achievement’, as part of that scheme, which was widened to include Child Trust Funds held for young people in care in Autumn 2017.

-There are six incentivised learning steps in the Stepladder, which in total contribute the relatively modest sum of £1,500 to a young person's Junior ISA: literacy (£150), numeracy (£150), initial financial education (£200), 250 words on ‘my plans for the future’ (an indicator of attitude change) (£250), the 8-week Managing My Money course (£350), and mentoring to help find a job or a place in higher education (£400).
+There are six incentivised learning steps in the Stepladder incorporating a positive attitude, life skills and some resources, which in total contribute the relatively modest sum of £1,500 to a young person's Junior ISA: literacy (£150), numeracy (£150), initial financial education (£200), 250 words on ‘my plans for the future’ (an indicator of attitude change) (£250), the 8-week Managing My Money course (£350), and mentoring to help find a job or a place in higher education (£400).

-At completion there is a Certificate of Participation and, of course, the young person has access to their Junior ISA money at 18.
+At completion there is a Certificate of Participation and, of course, the young person has access to their money at 18.

 Meanwhile the involvement of mentoring volunteers to work with these young people, helping them through the steps and showing interest in their progress, would help bind society together, repairing the damage caused by family fragmentation and the challenge presented by immigration.